LearnWeb3DAO/ICO/README.md

 We will now deploy your dApp, so that everyone can see your website and you can share it with all of your LearnWeb3 DAO friends.

-- Go to https://vercel.com/ and sign in with your GitHub
+- Go to https://vercel.com/ and sign in with your GitHub.
-- Then click on `New Project` button and then select your ICO dApp repo
+- Then click on `New Project` button and then select your ICO dApp repo.
-- When configuring your new project, Vercel will allow you to customize your `Root Directory`
+- When configuring your new project, Vercel will allow you to customize your `Root Directory`.
-- Click `Edit` next to `Root Directory` and set it to `my-app`
+- Click `Edit` next to `Root Directory` and set it to `my-app`.
-- Select the `Framework Preset` as `Next.js`
+- Select the `Framework Preset` as `Next.js`.
   ![](https://i.imgur.com/2oJRKgO.png)

 - Click `Deploy`